Industry Expertise · June 25, 2024

 Alternative Billing Models for Law Firm Innovation

 For decades, the billable-hours formula has been the standard for charging clients in the legal field.
 But in recent years, the industry has grown increasingly competitive.
-Thanks to technology-led practices of law firm innovation, customers have more options than ever before, and they're becoming more cost-conscious.
+Thanks to recent law firm technology trends, customers have more options than ever before, and they're becoming more cost-conscious.
 As a result, many firms give customers more flexibility to provide the best client experience.

 Alternative billing models offer several benefits.
 For example, they can foster trust.
 No client likes to open a statement that includes more hours than they expected.
 By offering set fee structures, you take away the chance of a miscommunication over billing and your client won't worry about the ticking clock.

-Flexible pricing can also encourage long-term relationships with clients because they often feel they're getting a better value.
-Alternative billing models could attract more clients to your firm who couldn't afford an hourly rate.
+Flexible pricing encourages long-term relationships with clients.
+Alternative billing models can attract more clients to your firm who can't afford an hourly rate.
 These are four of the most common alternative models for law firms.

 1 Flat fee